 Various bridge loading conditions result in reactions critical for the bridge abutment design.
 These reactions, combined with soil and water table effects on the sheet pile wall, guide the verification of the sheet pile wall.
 There are two primary methods to introduce vertical loads into the soil: through friction along the sheet pile section perimeter and via base resistance, depending on the plugging effect assumptions [6].

 Determining the bearing resistance of steel sheet pile abutments is closely tied to ground investigation results.
+The quality of ground condition information outweighs the precision of calculation models and partial factors

 4.3.
 Durability